sonamkadam25/FoodFusion/README.md

    In the server folder
    npm run dev

-🚀 Usage
+# Usage

-🧍‍♀️ Sign Up/Login – Create or log in to your account.
+    Sign Up/Login: Create an account or log in with existing credentials.

-🍕 Browse and Search – Explore categories or use the search bar to find dishes.
+    Browse and Search: View available food items by category or use the search feature.

-🛒 Add to Cart – Choose size, quantity, and add to cart.
+    Add to Cart: Select items, specify quantity and size, then add them to the cart.

-💰 Checkout – Review and confirm your order.
+    Checkout: Review your cart and place an order.

-📦 Order History – Track all your past orders.
+    View Order History: Check previously ordered items in the "My Orders" section.

-🌟 Future Enhancements
+# Future Enhancements

-📍 Real-Time Order Tracking – View live order progress.
+    Real-Time Order Tracking: Allow users to track their orders in real-time.

-⏰ Scheduled Deliveries – Schedule orders for specific times.
+    Scheduled Deliveries: Users can schedule orders for later times.

-💡 Personalized Recommendations – Get smart suggestions based on history.
+    Personalized Recommendations: Provide food recommendations based on user preferences and past orders.

-🎁 Loyalty Rewards Program – Earn points and enjoy exclusive discounts.
+    Loyalty Rewards Program: Introduce a rewards system for frequent users.

 # Contributing